gs1/DigitalLinkDocs/README.md

 `GET https://id.gs1.org/gtin/9506000134352`
 ## Constructing the GS1 Digital Link URI
 GS1 Digital Link HTTP URIs are an expression of the full GS1 system of global identifiers for trade items, shipments, locations and more.
-This can become complex but you can construct the HTTP URI using the [GS1 Digital link toolkit](https://github.com/gs1/GS1DigitalLinkToolkit.js) – a JavaScript library that has its own documentation.
-The output of any GS1 barcode can be fed to that toolkit, along with the base URI of your resolver, and the relevant URI is returned.
+This can become complex but you can construct the HTTP URI using the [GS1 Digital link toolkit](https://github.com/gs1/GS1DigitalLinkToolkit.js) – a JavaScript library that has its own documentation and an [online demo page](https://gs1.github.io/GS1DigitalLinkToolkit.js/) .
+The output of any GS1 barcode can be fed to that toolkit, along with the base URI of your resolver, and the corresponding GS1 Digital Link URI is returned.
 ## Accessing multiple links
 Redirection to the resource you most likely want is just the default behaviour.
-The resolver may have multiple links associated with a given identifier and these can be discovered in two ways.
+The resolver may have multiple links associated with a given identifier and these can be discovered in two ways:
 ### HTTP-only
 You can do an HTTP HEAD request on any GS1 Digital Link URI and suppress your client’s redirection.
-The resolver will include the full list of available links in its Link response header
+The resolver will include the full list of available links in its Link response header.
 The key elements of the HTTP trace for the Dal Giardino example are as follows:

 `HTTP/1.1 307 Temporary Redirect`